-A fog whistle was established on the cape in 1869 and was sounded for ten seconds in every minute during foggy weather and snowstorms.
-From June 30th 1873 to June 30th 1874, the whistle was in operation for 1,336 hours, requiring the burning of seventy-eight tons of coal and seven cords of wood.
+A fog bell was placed in operation near the lighthouse in 1857, and in 1869, a fog whistle was established on the cape that sounded for ten seconds in every minute during foggy weather and snowstorms.
+From June 30, 1873 to June 30, 1874, the whistle was in operation for 1,336 hours, requiring the burning of seventy-eight tons of coal and seven cords of wood.

-The original illuminating apparatus for the Cape Forchu Lighthouse was described in 1874 as ten “lamps and 12-inch reflectors, arranged in two rows, four being stationary, looking seaward, and six being placed on a revolving frame.
+The original illuminating apparatus for the Cape Forchu Lighthouse was described in 1857 as five catoptric lamps, with reflectors, and five Argand lamps, without reflectors, that revolved to produce a flashing white light.
+In 1874, the apparatus was ten “lamps and 12-inch reflectors, arranged in two rows, four being stationary, looking seaward, and six being placed on a revolving frame.
 The flash up the harbour is produced by the six lamps, and the flash seaward by the whole ten.
 When the revolving arm comes around, and the six lamps are just over the four fixed, a screen which is carried round by the revolving apparatus is removed, and the ten lamps give a power flash to seaward.”

 Cape Forchu was the last remaining staffed lighthouse in Nova Scotia, when its final keepers left in 1993.
 The dwellings, however, didn’t remain vacant for long as the property was leased to the Yarmouth County Tourist Association in 1995 and a group of concerned citizens formed Friends of the Yarmouth Light Society, which opened the 1912 keeper’s duplex to the public in 1996.
 Thanks to the persistence of Craig Harding and Gert Sweeney, President and Vice-President of the Friends of Yarmouth Light Society respectively, in 2000 Cape Forchu Lighthouse became the first lighthouse to be turned over to a municipality by the Canadian Coast Guard.